Electra-project/electra-api-doc/_documentation/-authentication.md

 title: Authentication
 position: 5

-parameters:
-  - name:
-    content:

 content_markdown: |-
   Electra API doesn't use OAuth authentication but a custom Basic Access Authentication related to the Comprehensive Accounts designed in the EIP-0001 in order to guarantee the anonymity of any Electra user.

-  You can read the [Authentication Background](#documentation-authentication_background) to get a better understanding of the process.
+  You can read the [Authentication Background](#documentation-authentication-background) to get a better understanding of the process.

   The **first Purse account external address hash** is the username (ID) used in across any authenticated service